< Back to Insights

 What is a Triple Net Lease?

-A triple net lease, abbreviated as NNN lease, is a lease agreement in the commercial real estate industry where the tenant assumes significant financial responsibilities beyond the base rent, including property taxes, insurance, and maintenance costs.
+A triple net lease, also known as an NNN lease, is a lease agreement in the commercial real estate industry where the tenant assumes significant financial responsibilities beyond the base rent, including property taxes, insurance, and maintenance costs.
 These leases typically include lower base rents since the tenant is responsible for additional payments.
 The cap rate is used to calculate the lease amount and is frequently influenced, to some extent, by the tenant’s creditworthiness.

 Unlike traditional lease agreements, where landlords are typically responsible for property-related expenses, NNN leases transfer a substantial portion of these financial obligations onto the tenant.

-1. Property Taxes
+Property Taxes

 In a triple net lease, the tenant assumes the responsibility for paying property taxes associated with the leased space.
 They are accountable for the annual tax bill and must ensure timely payments to the local tax authorities in order to comply with tax regulations.